-The Institute for Behavioral Genetics, University of Colorado Boulder, invites applications for three tenure track Assistant Professorships, each with a joint appointment in an appropriate academic department, to be appointed between August 2012 and August 2013.
-The Institute seeks to strengthen its next generation of research on the genetics of behavior and its interface with rodent model and human brain science.
-Successful candidates may include, but are not limited to, individuals whose research on the genetics of behavior utilizes one or more of: statistical genetics; behavioral genomics; computational biology; molecular biology; neurophysiology; brain imaging; or computational neuroscience.
-Appointees will participate in the research and teaching missions of both the Institute and their academic departments.
+The Institute for Behavioral Genetics, University of Colorado Boulder, invites applications for a tenure track Assistant Professorship with an academic appointment in one of the following departments: Psychology and Neuroscience, Integrative Physiology, Computer Science, or Molecular, Cellular, and Developmental Biology.
+We anticipate that the appointment will begin August 2015.
+The Institute seeks to build on its strengths in human behavioral, quantitative, and statistical genetics.
+Successful candidates may include, but are not limited to, individuals whose research on human genetics utilizes whole-genome data in one or more of the following sub-disciplines: statistical genetics; behavioral/psychiatric genetics; genetic epidemiology; population genetics; computational biology.
+Appointees will participate in the research and teaching missions of both the Institute and their academic department.

 Minimum requirements are a PhD, MD, or equivalent terminal degree.
-Applicants should submit a cv, a statement of research and teaching interests, 3 to 5 sample research papers, and 3 letters of recommendation at www.jobsatcu.com (job #816857).
+Applicants should submit a CV, a statement of research and teaching interests, 3 to 5 sample research papers, and names and contact information for 3 professional references.
+Application materials are accepted electronically at http://www.jobsatcu.com/postings/88445 (job posting number F01771).
+Application review will begin October 15, 2014, and we will continue to accept applications until the position is filled.
+Please direct questions to Dr. Matt Keller.

 The Institute has three federally funded training programs.
 One training grant, funded by the National Institute of Child Health and Human Development, supports one post doctoral fellow and five predoctoral students.
 A second training grant, funded by the National Institute of Mental Health, supports one postdoctoral fellow and four predoctoral students.
 A third training grant, funded by the National Institute on Drug Abuse, supports two postdoctoral fellows and four predoctoral students.
 Individuals interested in applying for a postdoctoral fellowship should initially contact a Faculty Fellow with whom they would wish to work.